mouseandthebillionaire/RAGE/relatedWork.md

 	“Relaxation and reflection arise from constrained environments in which the senses are de-emphasized and focused rather than escalated and expanded.”
 (95)

 Is this true?
 Relaxation, maybe?
 But reflection?
 Are we reflecting if our senses have become de-emphasized?
 Focused, feels right, though.
 We do want our senses focused and honed in order to see things in a new way.
 Again, more work to be done by thinking about reflective architecture, and how that can be applied to games.

+### Bukvic, I. "Introduction to Sonification," 2019

+Good definition for sonification as "the acoustic representation of data for relational interpretation by listeners, for the purpose of increasing their knowledge of the source from which the data was acquired."
+(195) Additionally, a good reminder of the paramters that we mainly think about when designing for sonification: pitch, loudness, timbre, duration, location.
+(198) Otherwise a good refernece for some basic sonification ideas, techniques, and theories (if those things are needed).
 ### Fullerton, T. "Slow Play" from *The Infinite Playground*, De Koven, B. 2020

 "'Slow play' \[...] allows for, and even depends on, an internal and emotional process on the part of the player.
 This is play that nurtures that internal process through its design. its scope, and its pace."